-There are no restrictions on the distribution or circulation of this procedure within the Googong Integrated Water Cycle Stages A and B - Network (east) project (the Project).
+There are no restrictions on the distribution or circulation of this procedure within the Googong Integrated Water Cycle Stage A - Network (west) project (the Project).

 C.2 Purpose

 This procedure details the requirements to mitigate the impacts of vegetation clearance on hollow-dependent fauna.
 It outlines the procedures for relocating hollows and/or installing nest boxes.